autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 ~~~
-This tool is still WIP and it is expected to have improvements and fixes while testing it in different use cases
+This tool is still WIP.
+It is expected to have improvements and fixes while testing it in different use cases.
 ~~~

 ## How to use